niklasfulle/Sudoku/README.md

 ## Description

 Sudoku is a logic-based, combinatorial number-placement puzzle.
 The objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid (also called "boxes", "blocks", or "regions") contain all of the digits from 1 to 9.
 The puzzle setter provides a partially completed grid, which for a well-posed puzzle has a single solution.
 Completed games are always a type of Latin square with an additional constraint on the contents of individual regions.
-For example, the same single integer may not appear twice in the same row, column, or any of the nine 3×3 subregions of the 9×9 playing board.
-[Wikipedia](https://en.wikipedia.org/wiki/Sudoku)
+For example, the same single integer may not appear twice in the same row, column, or any of the nine 3×3 subregions of the 9×9 playing board.<br> [Wikipedia](https://en.wikipedia.org/wiki/Sudoku)

 ## Build

 The project is build by using vanilla JavaScript, HTML and CSS.
+It contains the game and an algorithm to generate a new grid.
+The project is not using any framework or library.

 ## Presentation